Austria-Hungary: Role of Hungary

 Austria–Hungary held on for years, as the Hungarian half provided sufficient supplies for the military to continue to wage war.
 This was shown in a transition of power after which the Hungarian prime minister, Count István Tisza, and foreign minister, Count István Burián, had decisive influence over the internal and external affairs of the monarchy.
 By late 1916, food supply from Hungary became intermittent and the government sought an armistice with the Entente powers.
-However, this failed as Britain and France no longer had any regard for the integrity of the monarchy because of Austro-Hungarian support for Germany.
+However, this failed as Britain and France no longer had any regard for the integrity of the monarchy due to Austro-Hungarian support for Germany.

 Analysis of defeat

 The setbacks that the Austrian army suffered in 1914 and 1915 can be attributed to a large extent by the incompetence of the Austrian high command.
 After attacking Serbia, its forces soon had to be withdrawn to protect its eastern frontier against Russia's invasion, while German units were engaged in fighting on the Western Front.
 This resulted in a greater than expected loss of men in the invasion of Serbia.
 Furthermore, it became evident that the Austrian high command had had no plans for possible continental war and that the army and navy were also ill-equipped to handle such a conflict.

 In the last two years of the war the Austro-Hungarian armed forces lost all ability to act independently of Germany.
 As of 7 September 1916, the German emperor was given full control of all the armed forces of the Central Powers and Austria-Hungary effectively became a satellite of Germany.
-The Austrians viewed the German army favorably, on the other hand by 1916 the general belief in Germany was that Germany, in its alliance with Austria–Hungary, was "shackled to a corpse".
+The Austrians viewed the German army favorably; on the other hand, by 1916 the general belief in Germany was that Germany, in its alliance with Austria–Hungary, was "shackled to a corpse".
 The operational capability of the Austro-Hungarian army was seriously affected by supply shortages, low morale and a high casualty rate, and by the army's composition of multiple ethnicities with different languages and customs.

-The last two successes for the Austrians, the Romanian Offensive and the Caporetto Offensive, were German-assisted operations.
-As the Dual Monarchy became more politically unstable, it became more and more dependent on German assistance.
-The majority of its people, other than Hungarians and German Austrians, became increasingly restless.

-In 1917, the Eastern front of the Entente Powers completely collapsed.
-In spite of this, the Austro-Hungarian Empire then withdrew from all defeated countries due to its dire economic condition, as well as signs of impeding disintegration.

-Demise, disintegration, dissolution and legacy
+1918: Demise, disintegration, dissolution

-Demise

-By 1918, the economic situation had deteriorated.
-The government had failed badly on the homefront.
-Historian Alexander Watson reports: